robertrahardja/gctone/docs/automated/APP_FLOW.md

 # Application Flow Documentation

-This document provides a comprehensive visual representation of how the Hello World serverless application works, from initial setup through AWS Control Tower to user interactions, including script automation and TypeScript stack construction.
+This document provides a comprehensive visual representation of how the CTone serverless application works, from initial setup through AWS Control Tower to user interactions, including script automation and TypeScript stack construction.